vuejs/docs/src/api/instance-methods.md

         // do something
       })

-      // function for watching a deep path this.$watch(
+      // function for watching a single nested property this.$watch(
         // Only `this.c.d` will be watched
         // `this.c.e` will not be watched